SAP-samples/dwc-provisioner/README.md

 ## Provisioner Configuration
 To start using the **provisioner**, a configuration file is created to identify the target SAP Data Warehouse Cloud tenant and set the username and password values.

-Refer to the following sections on command syntax for additional information on the `config` command.
+Refer to the command sytax for additional information on the `config` command.

 ```
 c:\> cd tools\dwc-provisioner